somatonic/MarkupSimpleNavigation/README.md

 2. Go to modules install page and click "check for new modules"
 3. Install the module.
 The module appears under "Markup" section.

-(Techically you don't even need to install it, after the load call it will be installed automaticly on first request.
-But it feels better).
-However it will not be "autoloaded" by Processwire unless you load it in one of your php templates.